rayhan-ferdous/imager/README.md

 Now, follow the instructions from the program.

 ####N.B.
-To reformat and encorrect the partition of your USB, using gparted is recommended.
+To reformat and encorrect the partition of your USB device, using gparted is recommended.